tlbrown2/Case_Study_Cadre/README.md

 # My Thoughts
-* *Cadre is an investor-friendly company.
+* *<span style="color:green">Cadre is an investor-friendly company.
 They are willing to really take drastic measures to keep investors happy and continuously investing.
 They seem to have a plan to help their customers grow their investments in any way.*
 * *As far as beeing an employee, I would be on the fence.
 Cadre cut 25% of it's workforce based on the COVID scare in early 2020.
 CNN tells the story [here][9].
-I would likely have a B2B contract for doing any work with this company.*
+I would likely have a B2B contract for doing any work with this company.</span>*

 * *As they continue to diversify their investor base, this could be a solid firm to use for real estate analysis on investment decisions.*